 Laser Liposuction is a plastic surgery procedure that uses laser energy to treat areas of excess fat and improve contours.
 Laser liposuction is also called laser-guided liposuction, laser lipo, Smartlipo, and laser-assisted lipolysis.

-How Laser Liposuction is Performed
+How Laser Liposuction

 There are two methods of Laser Liposuction.